Clerking team

 Reported decision – J McGuire v Search Consultancy Ltd: 8000943/2024 – Preliminary

-Successfully represented the Respondent in securing the dismissal of the Claimant’s unfair dismissal claim on the grounds that it was filed outside the tribunal’s statutory time limit.
+Successfully represented the Respondent in securing the dismissal of the Claimant’s unfair dismissal claim on the grounds that it was presented outside the tribunal’s statutory time limit.

-Emanuel v LBS: Satisfied the tribunal to make a deposit order against the Claimant in respect of half of the claims brought.
+SE v LBS: Secured a deposit order against the Claimant in respect of half of the claims brought.

 Sakwe v MHA: Achieved a strike-out of claims relating to unfair dismissal and whistleblowing detriment that were significantly out of time.

-Malar v HBIL: Secured a reasonable settlement in a claim for unfair dismissal on behalf of the Respondent.
+Malar v HBIL: Secured a favourable settlement in a claim for unfair dismissal on behalf of the Respondent.

-Scarr v BTLIL: Synthesized a 100-page statement from the client into cogent particulars of claim for filing in the employment tribunal.
+Scarr v BTLIL: Synthesised a 100-page client statement into concise and cogent particulars of claim for filing in the Employment Tribunal.

-Gordon v NCA: Completed a 10-page Grounds of Resistance against claims for constructive dismissal, race discrimination, harassment, and victimisation.
+Gordon v NCA: Completed a 10-page grounds of resistance addressing claims for constructive dismissal, race discrimination, harassment, and victimisation.

-Agbasonu v EOL: Completed a comprehensive draft of the list of issues in the case covering direct discrimination, failure to make reasonable adjustments, discrimination arising from disability and harassment.
+Agbasonu v EOL: Prepared a comprehensive list of issues covering direct discrimination, failure to make reasonable adjustments, discrimination arising from disability, and harassment.

-Barrow v CSSL: Wrote an advice to the Respondent on the potential defences to claims relating to whistleblowing detriment, automatic unfair dismissal, victimisation and harassment.
+Barrow v CSSL: Advised the Respondent on potential defences to claims for whistleblowing detriment, automatic unfair dismissal, victimisation, and harassment.

-Berry v BAL: Completed comprehensive advice to the Claimant on issues relating to constructive unfair dismissal, harassment, direct disability discrimination, indirect discrimination, discrimination arising from disability, failure to make reasonable adjustments, victimisation, and wrongful dismissal.
+Berry v BAL: Provided detailed advice to the Claimant on issues relating to constructive unfair dismissal, harassment, direct disability discrimination, indirect discrimination, discrimination arising from disability, failure to make reasonable adjustments, victimisation, and wrongful dismissal.

 Commercial & chancery litigation